| |

 1879 - 66 x 100 cm - Oil on canvas

-Smith College Museum of Art, Northampton >
+Smith College Museum of Art, Northampton, USA >

 Provenance: Moffett/Berson/Museum/Gauguin - Catalogue Raisonné Wildenstein No. 36